onitake/canhat/README.md

 ### Electronics

-The circuit is built around the [Microchip MCP2515 CAN Interface Controller], but uses a [Texas Instruments 3.3 V CAN Transceiver] to allow for full 3.3V operation.
+The circuit is built around the Microchip MCP2515 CAN Interface Controller, but uses a Texas Instruments SN65HVD234 3.3 V CAN Transceiver to allow for full 3.3V operation.
 While driving the CAN bus with 3.3V instead of the usual 5V will work fine, connecting 5V parts to the MCP2515 may damage it, as it can only handle logic levels about 1V above supply voltage.